10 Small Logo Design Details that People Often Miss Out

-The difference there being is that even when there’s less imagery onto a logo, whether it’s just a unique shape or an animal’s head, it’s not necessarily boring.
+The difference there being is that even when there’s less imagery on a logo, whether it’s just a unique shape or an animal’s head, it’s not necessarily boring.

 Minimalism can often be too dull, and this is where designers miss the mark.

 Just because something is minimal, doesn’t mean it will be as effective as a well-thought-out yet simple logo.

 The colours of McDonald’s are red and yellow, which are both reflected in their logo.

 Most of the time, however, people will only see the big yellow ‘M’ as the logo of the fast-food chain and forget that the red background is still there.

 However, their official colours, include red, which is relevant to both the establishment and its famous clown mascot.